dotnet/linker/docs/error-codes.md

   }
   ```

+#### `IL2108`: Invalid scope 'scope' used in 'UnconditionalSuppressMessageAttribute' on module 'module'.

+The only scopes supported on global unconditional suppressions are 'module', 'type' and 'member'.
+If the scope argument is null or missing on a global suppression,
+it is assumed that the suppression is put on the module.
+Global unconditional suppressions using invalid scopes are ignored.

 ## Single-File Warning Codes

 #### `IL3000`: 'member' always returns an empty string for assemblies embedded in a single-file app.
 If the path to the app directory is needed, consider calling 'System.AppContext.BaseDirectory'